 When I put a microphone in front of the mouth of a Spirit, especially if this Spirit has never been to a medium before (it’s their first time on the big stage), they freeze.
 They stutter.
 They aren’t sure what to say.

-And sometimes, they panic.
-They become anxious and nervous.
+And sometimes, they become nervous.

 Not because they are worried about what they are going to say or why they came, but because they want to be identified.
 No one wants to be forgotten.
 They want you to remember them.